-I’ve written before about my love for the Toowoomba street art around the city and in this years event another round of 25 murals were added to that collection.
+I’ve written before about my love for the Toowoomba street art around the city and in the latest event another round of 25 murals was added to that collection.
 Come take a look.

 Although the murals are there for the long term there are benefits to heading in during the festival.
-Mainly of course to watch the artists working and have the opportunity to chat to some of them.
-Across the 10 days you’ll also find live music, art workshops, performance arts and other exhibitions.
+Mainly of course to watch the artists working and have the opportunity to chat with some of them.
+Across the 10 days, you’ll also find live music, art workshops, performance arts and other exhibitions.

 As we weaved our way through the city lane-ways on the final Saturday there was a combination of completed works and others still underway.
-Adding to the atmosphere there’s live music and of course the chance to try out some of Toowoombas growing cafe scene.
-By this point some of the artists were checking out colleagues creations and preparing for that nights closing party.
-Here’s a few where the creators were still onsite working and engaging with the crowd.
+Adding to the atmosphere there’s live music and of course, the chance to try out some of Toowoomba’s growing cafe scene.
+By this point, some of the artists were checking out colleagues’ creations and preparing for that night’s closing party.
+Here are a few where the creators were still onsite working and engaging with the crowd.

-Gimiks Born is a favourite artist for a previous years piece of a girl holding swan.
-Knowing he only had a couple of hours to go at this point before the family headed back to Brisbane I was amazed at the detail in the finished moose mural, you can see it on his linked Instagram account.
+Gimiks Born painting here is a favourite artist for his previous year’s mural featuring a girl holding a swan.
+Knowing he only had a couple of hours to go on the moose at this point before the family headed back to Brisbane I was amazed at the detail in the finished mural, you can see it on his linked Instagram account.
 Next time we’re in the area we’ll definitely pop back to see the finished version.

 Vans the Omega

-Several artists we noticed had sketched their designs but it was interesting to see he was working from a small photo taped to the wall along side.
+Several artists we noticed had sketched their designs but it was interesting to see he was working from a small photo taped to the wall.
 It’s always impressive to see an artist working on something of this scale where they keep perfect perspective despite only looking at a fraction of the canvas at a time.

-This one was in early stages but they come together amazingly quickly, he had a complete version up on instagram by Monday.
-Fintan also painted the huge elephant on Ruthvan Street / Union Street during an earlier festival which is probably one of the most prominent sites in the centre of town.
-Although we claim him as a Brisbane artist he’s worked on large scale art projects all over the world in recent years.
+This one was in the early stages but they come together amazingly quickly, he had a complete version up on Instagram by Monday.
+Fintan also painted the huge elephant on Ruthven Street / Union Street during an earlier festival which is probably one of the most prominent sites in the centre of town.
+Although we claim him as a Brisbane artist he’s worked on large-scale art projects all over the world in recent years.

-The town now has 57 murals by my count and has plans to grow that further with future festivals.
-Given most are in lane-ways and back streets it’s not a overpowering feature of the city.
-If you walk or drive though Toowoomba its the parks, huge tree’s framing the wide avenues and heritage buildings that you will notice first.
-The progressive nature of the area though is peeping through and we love their out door art collection.
+The town now has around 80 murals after 4 years of hosting the festival.
+Given most are in lane-ways and back streets it’s not an overpowering feature of the city.
+If you walk or drive through Toowoomba it’s the parks, huge trees framing the wide avenues and heritage buildings that you will notice first.
+The progressive nature of the area though is peeping through and we love their outdoor art gallery.

 And make sure you grab a coffee and a bite

-The first few times we were in Toowoomba we failed miserably at finding a decent coffee let alone lunch.
-I’m very happy to say things have changed a lot on that front recently so here are three spots that we wandered into on our walk and would recommend.
-Admittedly chosen for their artisitic bent in line with the theme of the day but we would absolutely return for their coffee and quality.
+Admittedly chosen for their artistic bent in line with the ‘street art’ theme of the day but we would absolutely return for their coffee and quality.
 We also made a mental note of a couple more to try out next time we’re passing through.

-If you’re in the southern Darling Downs area or looking for a day trip from Brisbane or the Gold Coast Toowoomba might be a surprising choice.
+If you’re in the southern Darling Downs area or looking for a day trip from Brisbane or the Gold Coast, then Toowoomba might be a surprising but fun choice.

 Do you enjoy street art?
-Where are some of the more unlikely places that you’ve spotted some stand out art recently?
-We’d love to hear your recommendations in the comments.
+Where are some of the more unlikely places where you’ve spotted some stand-out art recently?
+We’d love to hear your recommendations in the comments below.